Dean Court, Oxfordshire

-Dean Court is a suburb 2 mi west of the centre of Oxford, England.
+Dean Court is a hamlet 2 mi west of the centre of Oxford, England.
 Dean Court was part of Berkshire until the 1974 local government boundary changes transferred it to Oxfordshire.

 History

 The area was the site of a medieval grange of Abingdon Abbey, excavated in the 1970s and 1980s.
 Dean Court was first mentioned in the 14th century under the name of "La Dene".
 The name reflects its location between Wytham Hill and Cumnor Hill: the Old English denu is a word used for long narrow valleys with moderately steep gradients on either side.
 In 1538 there was a reference to "the rectory of Dencourt".
 However there is no later record of the church which was evidently in the hamlet during the Middle Ages.

 A map of 1761 shows Dean Court as a small hamlet on the road from Oxford to Eynsham, and so it remained until after the Second World War.